 I began writing this blog as a novice and much of its early content documents my development as a cyclist.
 Re-learning how to ride a bicycle as an adult has been more rewarding than I can express.
 It has given me a magical means of travel.
 It has brought new friends into my life.
 It has helped with balance and dexterity problems that I've had since childhood.
 I continue to be amazed by how wonderful cycling feels.

-For nearly 6 years now, the bicycle has served as my main form of transportation.
+For more than 6 years now, the bicycle has served as my main form of transportation.
 A proponent of normalising utility cycling, I prefer to commute in ordinary street clothes, on a bike that makes this easy and comfortable.
 I also enjoy cycling for fitness and sport - from roadcycling, to tackling unpaved terrain, and on occasion, randonneuring.
 I love fussing over vintage bicycles, obsessing over bicycle design, and collaborating on projects with framebuilders and accessory makers.
 Inasmuch as possible, I aim to promote independent craftspersons and small-scale manufacturers.
 The products I choose to feature here tend to reflect this.

 Unless otherwise specified, I am the sole author of all content on Lovely Bicycle.
 Who is this "I"?
 That's on a need to know basis!
 But if you want the cliff notes version: a 30-something former academic with a background in psychology, neuroscience and fine art.
 Prior to 2012, I was employed as a university professor and policy consultant.
 I have since switched career tracks, presently working as a freelance writer and photographer.
 I am European born, multi-ethnic, multilingual, and have lived all over the world.
 In 2013 I relocated from Boston, USA to Derry, Northern Ireland, which is where I am currently based.